etf-WebApp docker image

 into the /etf/projects/ directory (or the subdirectories).
 The instance will

-automatically reload the Executable Test Suites after some time.
+automatically reload the Executable Test Suites after some minutes.

 Custom Executable Test Suites